Dre Greenlaw

-Keaundre "Dre" Greenlaw (born May 25, 1997) is an American football outside linebacker for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Arkansas and was drafted by the 49ers in the fifth round of the 2019 NFL Draft.
+Ke'Aundre J'Quan Greenlaw (born May 25, 1997) is an American professional football linebacker for the Denver Broncos of the National Football League (NFL).
+He played college football for the Arkansas Razorbacks and was selected by the San Francisco 49ers in the fifth round of the 2019 NFL draft.

 Early life

-Since age eight, Greenlaw grew up in group homes and shelters in Arkansas.
-Six years later, he met Brian Early, defensive coach for Fayetteville High School.
+Greenlaw grew up in group homes and shelters in Arkansas from the age of 8.
+At 14 he met Brian Early, defensive coach for Fayetteville High School.
 The Early family invited Greenlaw to live with them and formally adopted him at age 21.

-High school career

 Greenlaw attended Fayetteville Public Schools, playing for a Fayetteville High School football team that won the Class 7A 2011 state championship.
 He was named to the Arkansas Democrat-Gazette preseason "Super Sophomore" team in 2012.
 Greenlaw started at cornerback, recording 53 total tackles, two forced fumbles, five pass breakups, and an interception on a team that repeated as 7A state champions.
 As a junior, he moved to strong safety.
+He was considered a three-star recruit by Rivals.com.

+College career

+Greenlaw played college football under head coaches Bret Bielema and Chad Morris at Arkansas.
+He recorded 320 total tackles, four sacks, three interceptions, and three forced fumbles from 2015 to 2018.